-Local employment (e.g. agriculture, farm machinery, fencing, tree surgery, livestock, and equine activities) is available in support of agriculture and woodland management.
+Local employment (e.g. agriculture including agriculture, construction farm machinery, fencing, tree surgery, livestock, and equine activities) is available in support of agriculture and woodland management is present in the Plan Area.

 Construction (Plant) and support to the built environment is also available.
 There is a well-supported garage (Frenchmoor Racing).
 There are also small and specialised employment opportunities at Dean Hill Park and East Brothers sawmill in West Dean and at the shop and education facilities (West Tytherley School and Norman Court).
 Employment is provided at the Stud in West Tytherley.
-There are a growing number of small self-employment opportunities including working from home and using the growing online retailing opportunities.
+There are a growing number of small self-employment opportunities including those working from home and using the growing online retailing opportunities.

-A large number of residents travel to their employment in the surrounding area and more widely across the country including London.
+A large-number of residents travel to their employment in the surrounding area and more widely across the country including London.
 They use either their own vehicles and/or public transport to and from their place of work.